RPVote/voting-rights/analyses.md

 ## Performance Analyses

-The ultimate outcome from voting rights litigation is to throw out a districting map that does not allow adequate representation for minority groups, prompting the need for a new districting map.
+The ultimate outcome from voting rights litigation is to produce a districting map that allows adequate representation for minority groups, prompting the need for a new districting map.
 Thus, we need to assess whether the new districting map provides sufficient representation for minority groups.
 To do so, we can look at past elections, and observe how candidates would perform